A Bottom Line for the LHC Data by Leveraging Pileup as a Zero Bias Trigger: Cross-section Projections

 \section{Cross-section Projections}

-Figure~\ref{fig:power} presents the 95\% confidence level cross-section limits with the $\text{CL}_\text{s}$ procedure~\cite{Read:2002hq}, covering a broad class of models, for the ZBT throughout the lifetime of the (HL-)LHC.
+Figure~\ref{fig:power} presents the 95\% confidence level cross-section limits with the $\text{CL}_\text{s}$ procedure~\cite{Read:2002hq}, covering a broad class of models, for the ZBS throughout the lifetime of the (HL-)LHC.
 Limits are computed assuming various signal-to-background ratios.
 For a zero-background search, at least three signal events are needed to reach the $95\%$ confidence limit.
-The predicted integrated luminosity during Runs 2 and 3 of the LHC is about 300 fb$^{-1}$ while the final HL-LHC data is expected to be about 3 ab$^{-1}$.

-The offline version of the ZBT can be analyzed at any time, including (well) after the full HL-LHC program has ended, while the trigger-level (online) version requires some level of analysis to be implemented in the software trigger at run time.
-For a model that predicts an extraordinary signature with nearly no SM background (see Sec.~\ref{sec:intro}), a ZBT analysis will be able to set a cross-section limit of nearly 3 fb$^{-1}$.
+The offline version of the ZBS can be analyzed at any time, including (well) after the full HL-LHC program has ended, while the trigger-level (online) version requires some level of analysis to be implemented in the software trigger at run time.
+For a model that predicts an extraordinary signature with nearly no SM background (see Sec.~\ref{sec:intro}), a ZBS analysis will be able to set a cross-section limit of nearly 3 fb.
 For reference, this is the cross-section of a 1.8 TeV gluino~\cite{Borschensky:2014cia}, a 1.1 TeV stop~\cite{Borschensky:2014cia}, a 1.4 TeV ferminonic top quark partner~\cite{Czakon:2011xx}, and a 1.7 TeV colored quirk with infracolor representation size 5~\cite{Kang:2008ea}.
-Cross-section limits for the ZBT applied at HLT are nearly a factor of 100 stronger, though would require dedicated algorithms to be put in place before the start of the HL-LHC to achieve the full potential.
+Cross-section limits for the ZBS applied at HLT are nearly a factor of 100 stronger, though would require dedicated algorithms to be put in place before the start of the HL-LHC to achieve the full potential.
 Figure~\ref{fig:power} also shows the limits for searches that have a non-trivial background component.
-While many of the models described in the introduction are nearly background-free, some may have contributions from long tails of of the Standard Model.
-With a signal-to-background ratio of $0.001$, a cross section limit of about 1 pb.
+While many of the models described in the introduction are nearly background-free, some may have contributions from low probability events from the Standard Model.
+With a signal-to-background ratio of $0.001$, a cross section limit of about 1 pb can be set.